Tuscany: July 30-August 8, 2020

 Journeys to the Underworld: Aeneid 6 and Odyssey 11

 This course is designed for dedicated intermediate to advanced students in either Greek or Latin (rising high school juniors and seniors, recent grads/gap year students).
-Housed in a stunning villa in Tuscany, and surrounded by the Etruscan countryside where Greek and Roman remnants abound, we will read ancient texts that explore underworld narratives and prophecies: Latin students will read Aeneid 6 — Aeneas’ famous meeting with the Sybil of Cumae and his journey to the underworld; Greek students will read Odyssey 11, Odysseus’ νέκυια to hear the prophecy of Tiresias.
-The primary goal of this course is to advance students’ reading speed and comprehension of Latin or Greek syntax as well as to engage in discussions of the parallel texts.
+Housed in a stunning villa in Tuscany, and surrounded by the Etruscan countryside where Greek and Roman remnants abound, we will read ancient texts that explore underworld narratives and prophecies: Latin students read Aeneid 6 — Aeneas’ famous meeting with the Sybil of Cumae and his journey to the underworld; Greek students read Odyssey 11, Odysseus’ νέκυια to hear the prophecy of Tiresias.
+Additional related texts are read in each group.
+The primary goal of this course is to advance students’ reading speed and comprehension of Latin or Greek vocabulary and syntax as well as to engage in discussions of the parallel texts.
 We will investigate how Vergil appropriates Homer’s underworld, and how we understand Homer’s underworld, mediated through Vergil’s text.
 In order to facilitate further discussion and understanding of the ancient world, students of Latin read Odyssey 11 in English and students of Greek read Aeneid 6 in English.

-The starting date of this course is coordinated to permit students to optionally continue after the advanced Reading Latin + Art History session in Florence or the Reading Latin + Ancient History course in Rome, both of which end on July 30.
+The starting date of this course is coordinated to permit students to join after the advanced Reading Latin + Art History session in Florence or the Reading Latin + Ancient History course in Rome, both of which end on July 30.

 Dive into “The Tuscan Classroom”

-Our study of prophecies and the underworld are beautifully visualized in the “canvas” of Tuscany where we have the opportunity to visit such local delights as the Duomo at Siena with its carvings of the Sibylline prophets, along with Etruscan sites exhibiting vases that depict the underworld narratives we are reading.
-The stories of Greek and Roman mythology further come to life through our visits to archaeological sites as well as trips to see the magnificent artwork of the local Renaissance masters, providing students the unique opportunity to fuse their readings with visual representations.
+Our study of prophecies and the underworld are beautifully visualized in the “canvas” of Tuscany where we have the opportunity to see local treasures such as the Duomo at Siena with its carvings of the Sibylline prophets, along with Etruscan sites in Arezzo, Cortona and Chiusi that exhibit art featuring the same stories and characters that appear in the underworld narratives we are reading.
+Through our visits to see ancient archaeological sites as well as the magnificent artwork of local Renaissance masters, students enjoy the opportunity to fuse their readings with visual representations.